gerhard-h/qmk_firmware/keyboards/planck/keymaps/autosymbol2/readme.md

   Space to leave Layer
   VSCode blocks 2xCTL to  highllight  mouse position

+  LOWER ...
+RAISE -> ok
+  RAISE ...
+LOWER -> ok
+  RAISE + LOWER   -> ok

 ## todo Custom Caps Lock

 The only good thing about Capslock is that you can shitf to get lower case again
 2x tap OSM will not do that

-activating OSM lock and then using an OSL key to switch to a layer means the OSM is noot active on that layer (would be cool if all layer keys would be OSL)
+activating OSM lock and then using an OSL key to switch to a layer means the OSM is not active on that layer (would be cool if all layer keys would be OSL)

+f always stops OSM_shift ... maybe we  can  exploite that

 best to deactivate OSM dbl_tap it but this didn't work